drostlab/published_phylomaps/README.md

 Alternatively, [Stephen Smith, 2016](https://bib.oxfordjournals.org/content/early/2016/04/20/bib.bbw034.full) argues that _de novo_ gene birth/death and gene family expansion/contraction studies should avoid drawing direct inferences of evolutionary relatedness from measures of sequence similarity alone, and should instead, where possible, use more rigorous phylogeny-based methods.
 For this purpose, I recommend researchers to consult the [phylomedb database](http://orthology.phylomedb.org/) to retrieve phylogeny-based gene orthology relationships and use these age estimates in combination with [myTAI](https://github.com/HajkD/myTAI).

-In addition, [Weisman et al., 2020](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000862) test and discusses the issue of _homology detection failure_, i.e., the inability of pairwise local aligners to trace back distantly related homologs only due to neutral sequence divergence which results in spurious patterns of TRG birth (as discussed in [Barrera-Redondo et al., 2023](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02895-z)).
-Homology detection failure can cause espcially small and fast-evolving genes to be wrongly annotated as young genes.
+In addition, [Weisman et al., 2020](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000862) test and discuss the issue of _homology detection failure_, i.e., the inability of pairwise local aligners to trace back distantly related homologs only due to neutral sequence divergence which results in spurious patterns of TRG birth (as also discussed in [Barrera-Redondo et al., 2023](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02895-z)).
+Homology detection failure can cause especially small and fast-evolving genes to be wrongly annotated as young genes.

 A recent publication by [Barrera-Redondo et al., 2023](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02895-z) has sought to overcome this limitation and increase the speed and scalability of gene age inference using [`DIAMOND`](https://github.com/bbuchfink/diamond) instead of blast for local pairwise sequence alignment.
 The effects of horizontal gene transfer and database contaminations are also mitigated with the taxonomic representativeness thresholds.
 Furthermore, [Barrera-Redondo et al., 2023](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02895-z) have examined the effect of other alignment approaches such as protein _structure_ alignment for gene age inference.